opea-project/GenAIInfra/helm-charts/README.md

 helm install $myrelease $chartname --set global.HUGGINGFACEHUB_API_TOKEN="insert-your-huggingface-token-here"
 ```

-Depends on your environment, you might want to customize some of the options, see [Helm Charts Options](#helm-charts-options) for further information.
+Depending on your environment, you may want to customize some of the options, see [Helm Charts Options](#helm-charts-options) for further information.

 ### Using Helm Charts repository

-The helm charts are released in this [helm chart repository](https://opea-project.github.io/GenAIInfra), you can use it directly.
+The Helm charts are released in this [Helm chart repository](https://opea-project.github.io/GenAIInfra), you can use it directly.

 Add the repo:

 `helm repo add opea https://opea-project.github.io/GenAIInfra`

-Show all helm charts available in the repo:
+Show all Helm charts available in the repo:

 ```
 helm repo update